ThatFruedDued/blooket-utility/README.md

 ## Tower Defense / Remove Obstacles
 Place towers anywhere you like (apart from on the path).

+## Tower Defense / Custom Maps
+This category of hacks and cheats adds custom maps to the Tower Defense game mode on Blooket.

+## Tower Defense / Custom Maps / Cheesy Meadow
+In this map, the world is made of cheese.
+Literally. *Made by Piotr*

 ## Factory
 This category of hacks and cheats affects the Factory game mode on Blooket.